 How do you store chocolate fudge?

 The best way to store chocolate fudge is in an air-tight container.
 I remember my grandmother always storing it wrapped in plastic wrap, and then waxed paper, and then placing it in a glass container.
-You don't have to go quite so gung-ho over it, but
+You don’t have to go quite so gung-ho over it, but keeping it nice and air tight keep it from drying out.

 You can choose if you want to store it in the fridge or at room temperature.
 At room temperature, this chocolate fudge recipe will last 7-14 days (if you don’t eat it all first, that is).
 In the refrigerator, this chocolate fudge recipe will last 2-3 weeks.